YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Dynamic Target Sensing Scheme Based on CBS-Beamforming

-Different from YOLO, the steps from (26) to (30) uses the correlation between the peak power subcarriers corresponding to the same target in $P$ times beam sweeping to locate the target, which is named as \emph{Multiple-YOLO} (MYOLO for short).
-MYOLO greatly reduces the interference between multiple targets, which not only improves the localization accuracy, but also eliminates the need to allocate $2\ddot M+1$ sidelobe subcarriers for each target as did in YOLO.
-Hence MYOLO can support the localization of more targets than YOLO under the same configuration.
+Different from YOLO, the steps from (39) to (41) utilize the correlation among the peak power subcarriers corresponding to the same target in $P$-times beam sweeping to sense the target, which is termed \emph{Multiple-YOLO} (MYOLO for short).
+MYOLO greatly reduces the interference among multiple targets, which not only improves the sense accuracy, but also eliminates the need to allocate $2\ddot M+1$ sidelobe subcarriers for each target as did in YOLO.
+Hence MYOLO can support the sensing of more targets than YOLO under the same configuration.
+Meanwhile, the selection of $P$ provides a tradeoff between the time required for sensing and the sensing performance.

-For example, Fig.~7(b) shows the $r$-$F'_{k^*}(r)$ curves of searching the distance of four targets respectively.
-According to the peak value of each search curve, the distance estimation results of four targets are $50m$, $120m$, $200m$ and $80m$ respectively.
-Comparing Fig.~7(b) and Fig.~5(b), we can find that the peak of the distance search curve in MYOLO is narrower, which indicates that MYOLO can better isolate the mutual interference between multiple targets.
+For example, Fig.~9(b) shows the $v$-$F'_{D}(v)$ and $r$-$F'_{R}(r)$ curves of searching the velocity and distance for the dynamic target with $(120m, 30^\circ,-5m/s)$.
+According to the peak value of each search curve, the estimation results of velocity and distance for this target can be seen as $-5m/s$ and $120m$.
+Comparing Fig.~9(b) and Fig.~7, we can see that the peak of the spectrum search curves in MYOLO are narrower than those of YOLO, which indicates that MYOLO can better isolate the mutual interference among multiple targets.